 Test readiness reviews (TRR) shall be held before the beginning of test activities, as defined in the software development plan.

+AIM: To ensure that the software status is compatible with the commencement of test activities and the necessary resources are available and ready for use.

-Confirmation of readiness of test activities [DJF; TRR]
+Confirmation of readiness of test activities [DJF; TRR].

 Test review board